 - Face the stairs.
 Put the crutches close to the first step.

-- Push on the crutches with your elbows straight and put your uninjured leg on the first step.
+- Push onto the crutches and put your uninjured leg on the first step.

-- When holding on to a railing, put both crutches under the other arm.
-Use the railing to help you go up stairs.
+- When you hold onto a railing with one arm, put both crutches under the other arm.
+Use the railing to help you go up the stairs.